Xi Jinping: Anti-corruption campaign

-The campaign has led to the downfall of prominent incumbent and retired CCP officials, including members of the PSC.
-Xi initiated cases against former CMC vice chairmen Xu Caihou and Guo Boxiong, former PSC member and security chief Zhou Yongkang and former Hu Jintao chief aide Ling Jihua.
-Along with new disciplinary chief Wang Qishan, Xi's administration spearheaded the formation of "centrally-dispatched inspection teams".
-These were cross-jurisdictional squads whose task was to gain understanding of the operations of provincial and local party organizations, and enforce party discipline mandated by Beijing.
+Xi's anti-corruption campaign has led to the downfall of prominent incumbent and retired CCP officials, including members of the PSC.
+Xi initiated cases against former CMC vice chairmen Xu Caihou and Guo Boxiong, former PSC member and security chief Zhou Yongkang and former CCP General Office director Ling Jihua.
+Xi has overseen significant reforms of the Central Commission for Discipline Inspection (CCDI), CCP's highest internal control institution.
+He and CCDI Secretary Wang Qishan further institutionalized CCDI's independence from the day-to-day operations of the CCP, improving its ability to function as a bona fide control body.
+Along with Wang Qishan, Xi's administration spearheaded the formation of "centrally-dispatched inspection teams".
+These were cross-jurisdictional squads whose task was to gain an understanding of the operations of provincial and local party organizations and enforce party discipline mandated by Beijing.
 Work teams had the effect of identifying and initiating investigations of high-ranking officials.
 Over one hundred provincial-ministerial level officials were implicated during a nationwide anti-corruption campaign.
 These included former and current regional officials, leading figures of state-owned enterprises and central government organs, and generals.
 Within the first two years of the campaign alone, over 200,000 officials received warnings, fines, and demotions.

-Xi has overseen significant reforms of the Central Commission for Discipline Inspection (CCDI), CCP's highest internal control institution.
-He and CCDI Secretary Wang Qishan further institutionalized CCDI's independence from the day-to-day operations of the CCP, improving its ability to function as a bona fide control body.
+As of 2023, approximately 2.3 million government officials have been prosecuted.

 According to The Wall Street Journal, anti-corruption punishment to officials at or above the vice ministerial level need approval from Xi.
-In February 2018, the National Supervision Commission was established as the highest state supervisory and anti-corruption authority in an effort to aid the CCDI.
-As of 2023, approximately 2.3 million government officials have been prosecuted.
+In 2017, the campaign led to the downfall of Chongqing Party Secretary and Politburo member Sun Zhengcai.
+In March 2018, the National Supervisory Commission was established as the highest state supervisory and anti-corruption authority in an effort to aid the CCDI.
 In January 2018, Xi launched a three-year Special Campaign to Crack Down on Organized Crime and Eliminate Evil that lasted until 2020.
 After the special campaign exposed problems in the legal system, the CCP announced a campaign to educate and rectify the political and legal teams in July 2020.
 Especially since 2023, Xi has also overseen significant anti-corruption efforts in the military, with some targets involving those that rose to prominence under his leadership.
-Those targeted included former defense ministers Li Shangfu and Wei Fenghe, CMC vice chairman He Weidong, and CMC member Miao Hua, Bloomberg News estimated that as October 2025, at least 14 generals out of 79 appointed under Xi's leadership have been officially ousted.
+Those targeted included former defense ministers Li Shangfu and Wei Fenghe, CMC vice chairmen He Weidong and Zhang Youxia, and CMC member Miao Hua.
+In addition, former Xinjiang Party Secretary and Politburo member Ma Xingrui was put under investigation in 2026.
+Bloomberg News estimated that as October 2025, at least 14 generals out of 79 appointed under Xi's leadership have been ousted.
+Xi has introduced stringent restrictions on naked officials, CCP officials with spouses or children residing abroad, eventually culminating in a 2025 campaign to require cadres of vice-ministerial rank or above being required to either repatriate family members or resign from office.